Organic Eprints frontpage

-Thorup-Kristensen, Kristian (2002) Six years results from an organic vegetable crop rotation aimed at self-sufficiency in nitrogen. [oral] Presentation at XXVIth International Horticultural Congress & Exhibition (IHC2002), Toronto, Canada, Agust 2002.
+Thorup-Kristensen, Kristian (2002) Six years results from an organic vegetable crop rotation aimed at self-sufficiency in nitrogen.
+Speech at: XXVIth International Horticultural Congress & Exhibition (IHC2002), Toronto, Canada, Agust 2002.

 Summary